Optical communication-based identification for multi-UAV systems: theory and practice: Simulations and Experiments

 As mentioned in section \ref{sec:detection:diffClock}, the variance $\sigma_T^2$ of the clock used in the \acp{UAV} determines the capacity of the identification system.
-To illustrate this, we analyse the case of groups composed of $J$ \acp{UAV} equipped with reasonably accurate clocks ($T/\sigma_T=10^{4}$).
-In Fig. \ref{fig:limitAnalysis}, we plot in black the maximum sequence length $L_{max}$ that can be used by the identification system so that we have a probability $p_{g}\left(J\right)$ that all optical links can operate correctly (i.e., that any \ac{UAV} can identify any other \ac{UAV}).
-In blue, we plot the minimum sequence length $L$ of a set with circular Hamming distance 1, required to assign one sequence per \ac{UAV} (left) and two sequences per \ac{UAV} (right).
-In red, we plot the minimum sequence length $L$ of a set with circular Hamming distance 3 required to assign one sequence per \ac{UAV} (left), and two sequences per \ac{UAV} (right).
+To illustrate this, we analyse groups composed of $J$ \acp{UAV} equipped with reasonably accurate clocks ($T/\sigma_T=10^{4}$).
+In Fig. \ref{fig:limitAnalysis}, we plot in black the maximum sequence length $L_{max}$ that can be used by the identification system, so that we have a probability $p_{g}\left(J\right)$ that all optical links can operate correctly (i.e., that any \ac{UAV} can identify any other \ac{UAV}).
+In blue, we plot the minimum sequence length $L$ of a set with circular Hamming distance 1, required to assign one sequence per \ac{UAV} (top) and two sequences per \ac{UAV} (bottom); and in red, we plot the minimum sequence length $L$ of a set with $H_m=3$.

-In the left image, we observe that for $L\geq 29$, the blue and red curves are above $L_{max}$.
-This means that given the clocks used by the \acp{UAV}, it is not possible to assign one distinct sequence per \ac{UAV} and ensure that any \ac{UAV} in the group will be able to identify any other \ac{UAV} in the group with a probability of $p_{g}\left(J\right)$ or higher.
-In the right image where we assign two different sequences per \ac{UAV}, this occurs for $L\geq 26$.
-If we want to assign two distinct sequences to every \ac{UAV} and ensure any \ac{UAV} in the group will be able to identify any other \ac{UAV} in the group with a probability of $p_{g}\left(J\right)$ or higher, we will have to use clocks with higher accuracy.
+In the top image, we observe that for $L\geq 29$, both the blue and red curves are above $L_{max}$.
+This means that given the clocks used by the \acp{UAV}, it is not possible to assign one distinct sequence per \ac{UAV} and ensure that any \ac{UAV} in the group can identify any other \ac{UAV} in the group with a probability of $p_{g}\left(J\right)$ or higher.
+In the bottom image where we assign two different sequences per \ac{UAV}, this occurs for $L\geq 26$.
+On the left, for $20 \leq J\leq 28$ only, sets of sequences with $H_m=1$ can ensure the proper operation of all optical links.
+For $J\leq 19$, we can use either sets of sequences with $H_m=1$ or $H_m=3$.

-On the left, we observe that for $20 \leq J\leq 28$ only sets of sequences with circular Hamming distance 1 are able to satisfy the cardinality constraint, but any sets of sequences with circular Hamming distance 3 will fail to do so.
-Finally, groups of size $J\leq 19$ are able to use either sets of sequences with circular Hamming distance 1 or 3 and still satisfy the cardinality constraint.